onetrackheart/onetrackheart/README.md

-# this is my ponytown introduction lalala
+# this is my ponytown introduction !!!

-### hello , i go by taro / ivan .
+### haihaii , i go by taro / poob !!

 ![divider-aesthetic](https://github.com/user-attachments/assets/eecd552a-56fb-4e5f-a2f7-57b86c8e69b5)

-strictly he / him .
+strictly they / them
-neutrois ( masc )
+masc-presenting nonbinary !!

 TAKEN .
-I , 11/22/2025 <3
+Indie , 11/22/2025 <3

-i struggle with comorbid npd and bpd, along with various other disorders such as being bipolar . if this bothers you , hide me or ignore me , its that simple
+i struggle with npd , potential bpd, along with various other disorders such as being bipolar . if this bothers you , hide me or ignore me , its that simple

 i am a MINOR . pls do not int if you are above 21+

 # ｡𖦹°‧

-avid ponytown player . very multifandom , accepting to most ships that are NOT problematic . always open to c+h , PLS int w me bc im a lonely sack of trash that doesnt have many friends
+avid ponytown player . very multifandom , accepting to most ships that are NOT problematic or illegal . always open to c+h , PLS int w me bc im a lonely sack of trash that doesnt have many friends

 i am currently hyperfixated with Bad Things , Phighting , Animal Hospital , Mollys Future Mishaps , Slendytubbies , The Nightly Manor , and Objectified